block-foundation/index-decentralized-applications/README.md

 * [Diaspora](https://github.com/diaspora/diaspora): An open source, distributed social network that respects privacy.
 The main pod is hosted at [Diasp.eu](https://diasp.eu).
 * [Friendica](https://github.com/friendica/friendica): A decentralized communications platform integrating social communication.
 Connects seamlessly to a federated network of several thousand servers, with over half a million users.
 Friendica allows you to connect with users on Friendica, Mastodon, Diaspora, GnuSocial, Pleroma, or Hubzilla, irrespective of the hosting location of each user's profile.
 * [Mastodon](https://joinmastodon.org): Social networking, back in your hands.
 Follow friends, discover new ones.
 Publish anything you want: links, pictures, text, video.
 A platform that is community-owned and ad-free.
+* [Manyverse](https://gitlab.com/staltz/manyverse): An off-grid social network powered by Scuttlebutt for mobile.

 ### Chat and Messaging